 AR/VR

+Virtual reality and the metaverse are one of the latest emerging technologies that require real-time secure communications as people use AR/VR headsets to intercommunicate across virtual worlds.
+Low latency and security are essential in providing a smooth unincumbered experience for the potentially high numbers of users interacting with each other across large geographic distances.

-Use Cases: There are a number of AR/VR use cases that are expanded upon in the 802.21 document “Network Enablers for Seamless HMD based VR Content Service” [4].
+There are a number of AR/VR use cases that are expanded upon in the 802.21 document “Network Enablers for Seamless HMD based VR Content Service” [4].
 The authors would not replicate these here in this white paper, but they can refer to the appropriate document found in the reference section.

-Network Requirements

 The network requirements for AR/VR can be summarized in Table 1.
 For more detail, the information of the report on AR/VR Use Cases and Enablers can be found in Section 8.

 VR requirements